huseyin01/capstone_projects/capstone_project_1/README.md

       **  Cleaning Outliers made positive effects over all models.
       **  Principal Component Analysis generally made positive effect but did't affect Random Forest Model.

+## Mext Step

+  * Without full knowledge of each wine’s we can’t get high prediction scores.
+The results of this study can only serve as an initial look at quality.
+  * It is therefore necessary to validate the reported findings on a more extensive sample set, including, but not limited to, retail price and the year the wine was made.